-Learn how to cook ground beef and get the most taste and flavor.
+Learn how to cook ground beef to get the most taste and flavor.
 We will cover how to cook the beef in a frying or saute pan.

 You really want to purchase the freshest ground beef you can from a grocery store or butcher shop that is doing the grinding.